How Much Can I Borrow on a Lifetime Mortgage? (+ Free Calculator)

 If you’re considering releasing some of the equity in your home, knowing how much money you can borrow with a lifetime mortgage broker is one important factor, but understanding the most cost effective way to arrange the plan is equally important.

-For example, a drawdown lifetime mortgage can provide a much more economical method of accessing equity than a lump sum plan.
+A drawdown lifetime mortgage can provide a much more economical method of accessing equity than a lump sum plan.

 Arranging voluntary repayments based on your preferred budget can not only transform your finances, it can help preserve more equity for the future.